Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Difference-in-Means Estimator

 where

-Entries of $\bQ$ depend only on $n_C$, $n_T$, and the entries of the hat matrix $\bH_{\lambda}$; its explicit form is provided in the appendix. \end{theorem}

-The first line in the variance expression can be viewed as the squared Euclidean norm of a vector after subtracting its sample mean.
-Specifically, it is the norm of

-scaled by the factor $[n(n-1)n_T n_C]^{-1}$.
-The denominators $1-h_{\lambda ii}$ provide the leverage correction arising from leave-one-out adjustment.
-By contrast, in the Horvitz--Thompson case one must recenter the matrix and add an intercept explicitly to produce the analogous centering.

-The second line collects cross-unit terms governed by the off-diagonal leverages $h_{\lambda ij}$.
-These cross-unit contributions did not appear in the Horvitz--Thompson analysis because units are independent under simple random assignment, whereas here the fixed treatment counts induce dependence across units under complete random assignment.
-The final quadratic form in $\bQ$ bundles additional corrections that depend only on $(n_T,n_C)$ and the leverage structure encoded in $\bH_{\lambda}$.
-For a fixed number of covariates, the first term scales as $O(1/n)$, while both the cross-unit term and the $\bQ$-term scale as $O(1/n^2)$; in particular, the second and third terms vanish asymptotically.
+The entries of $\bQ$ depend only on $n_C$, $n_T$, and the entries of the hat matrix $\bH_{\lambda}$; its explicit form is provided in the appendix. \end{theorem} The first line in the variance expression is the finite-population variance of $(\widetilde{\mu}_i-\bx_i^\top\bbeta_{\lambda})/(1-h_{\lambda ii})$ rescaled by $1/n$.
+The $1-h_{\lambda ii}$ in the denominator provides a leverage correction that generates from leave-one-out adjustment.
+The second line of the variance expression in \Cref{thm:LOORA_DiM_Var} collects cross-unit terms that include the off-diagonal leverages $h_{\lambda ij}$.
+These cross-unit contributions did not appear in the LOORA-HT analysis because simple random assignment makes assignments independent across units, whereas complete random assignment induces dependence across units.
+The matrix $\bQ$ bundles additional corrections that depend only on $(n_T,n_C)$ and the leverage structure encoded in $\bH_{\lambda}$.
+For a fixed number of covariates, the first term scales as $O(1/n)$, while both the cross-unit term and the $\bQ$-term scale as $O(1/n^2)$.\footnote{To see why the cross-unit term in the result of Theorem \ref{thm:LOORA_DiM_Var} is $O(1/n^2)$, apply Cauchy-Schwarz inequality and note that $(\sum_{\substack{i,j \in [n]: i \neq j}} h_{\lambda ij}^2 )^{0.5} \leq \|\bH\|_{F} \leq \sqrt{k}$.}

-Taken together, Theorem~\ref{thm:LOORA_DiM_Var} shows that the variance of LOORA-DM is dominated by the centered dispersion of the leverage-adjusted signal and that dependence induced by complete random assignment contributes only second-order terms.
-This decomposition will be useful when establishing asymptotic distributional results and efficiency comparisons later in the section.
+Theorem~\ref{thm:LOORA_DiM_Var} shows that the variance of LOORA-DM is dominated by the centered dispersion of the leverage-adjusted signal and that dependence induced by complete random assignment contributes only second-order terms.
+This decomposition is useful to establish asymptotic distributional results and efficiency comparisons.